Safety data

 Native American resident impacts

-Native American residents are 1% of the Minneapolis population.
-Yet, they are 5% of people killed in pedestrian and bicycle traffic crashes.
-They are 4% of people killed in vehicle crashes.
+• They are 5% of people killed in pedestrian and bicycle traffic crashes.

 Black resident impacts